Akshay-ch-dj/Audiobooks-digital-store/Documentation/project_path_documentation.md

    * With django, dont need to run any database control commands, Django ORM, got it all covered, can do all CRUD operations with Django models.

-   * Only need to create a database for our app, do that with `CREATE DATABASE Ab_db;`, so "Ab_db" is the database for our app.
+   * Only need to create a database for our app, do that with `CREATE DATABASE ab_db;`, so "ab_db" is the database for our app.

    * Setup **pgadmin**, to visualize the data,
      * First create a server(local, pgadmin is a browser based tool), in the opened app, use any `name`,\